ladislas/homebrew-greetings/README.md

   + [What's a *special PR*?](#what-s-a--special-pr--)
 * [Documentation](#documentation)

-## About
+## ⚗️ The process

-This tap's only purpose it to create a working example showing how to build bottles for taps using Azure Pipelines.

-Bottles for user taps can be very useful if the software you're maintaining takes a lot of time to compile.
+1. When a new version of your software becomes available, you create a PR by hand or using `brew bump-formula-pr`.

+1. Azure Pipelines will test the PR and build bottles for macOS Mojave (10.14) & macOS High Sierra (10.13)

+1. If bottles are successfully built, they will be uploaded to Bintray, ready to be published

+1. You, the maintainer, will then run `brew pull --bottle` to update the formula back to `master` and publish the bottles

-## How to setup Azure Pipelines
+## 🏗️ How to setup Azure Pipelines

 To add the ability to provide users with bottle for the taps you maintain, you need to do the following:

 1. create an Azure DevOps account using GitHub - [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/)

 1. add Azure Pipelines for you repository - [Create your first pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/create-first-pipeline)

 1. copy [`azure-pipelines.yml`](https://github.com/ladislas/homebrew-greetings/blob/master/azure-pipelines.yml) and [`.azure-ci`](https://github.com/ladislas/homebrew-greetings/tree/master/.azure-ci) directory to the root of your project

 1. `git commit && git push` the changes

 1. Create a new branch, `brew bump-revision` your formulae and create a PR

 Then keep reading to customize your `azure-pipelines.yml` file.

-## Customize `azure-pipelines.yml`
+## 🎨 Customize `azure-pipelines.yml`

 You need to change the `# Github variables` and the `# Bintray variables` in `azure-pipelines.yml`.

 ### Create variable groups & upload secure file on Azure Pipelines

-You need to create two Variable Groups (see [Create a variable group](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups)) to save logins, passwords and keys that will be used in the process:
+You need to create three Variable Groups (see [Create a variable group](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups)) to save logins, passwords and keys that will be used in the process:

 - `bintray` variable group:
 	- `bintray.user` - your Bintray username
 	- `bintray.key` - your Bintray API key

 - `ssh` variable group
 	- `ssh.hostname` - hostname for github
 	- `ssh.public_key` - the public key for github ssh connection
 	- `ssh.secure_file` - the name of the secure file containing your private ssh key for github, i.e. `github_ssh_private_key`
 	- `ssh.passphrase` - *optional* - the passphrase used to generate the ssh key

+- `github` variable group
+	- `github.token` - your personal access token

 To generate the needed SSH keys/files, follow the [Connecting to GitHub with SSH instructions](https://help.github.com/en/articles/connecting-to-github-with-ssh)